Page Reviewed / Updated – Dec. 5, 2022

 Program Description

-New York’s Paid Family Leave came into effect in January of 2018.
-The PFLBL currently allows employed New Yorkers to take up to 12 weeks paid leave from work annually in order to care for an elderly relative (a parent, parent-in-law, spouse, domestic partner, or grandparent) who has a serious illness.
-This includes Alzheimer’s disease and other related dementias or simply a disability resulting from the natural aging process.
+New York’s Paid Family Leave (PFL) came into effect in January of 2018.
+PFL currently allows employed New Yorkers to take up to 12 weeks paid leave from work annually in order to care for an elderly relative (a parent, parent-in-law, spouse, domestic partner, or grandparent) who has a serious illness.
+This includes Alzheimer’s disease and other related dementias, or simply a disability resulting from the natural aging process.
 One may take the entire paid leave at one time or take it in increments, such as one day per week, year-round.

 Eligibility Guidelines

-In order to be eligible for New York’s Family Paid Leave, one must have been employed by their current employer full time (a minimum of 20 hours / week) for 26 weeks or on a part time basis (less than 20 hours / week) for 175 days.
+In order to be eligible for New York’s Paid Family Leave, one must have been employed by their current employer full time (a minimum of 20 hours / week) for 26 weeks or on a part time basis (less than 20 hours / week) for 175 days.
 Nearly all individuals who work for a private employer are covered under this program.
-It’s important to note that an employee on full disability benefits will not be able to receive a paid family leave.
+It’s important to note that an employee on full disability benefits will not be able to receive Paid Family Leave.

 The person taking leave must be related to the individual in need of care.
 The individual in need of care must either be a parent, parent-in-law, spouse, domestic partner, or a grandparent.
 The person who is in need of care does not have to be a New York resident, but the individual taking leave must be.